If your bid for a independent living property is successful, we will arrange an appointment to show you around the property.

 You can smoke in your own flat or in the garden, but smoking is not permitted in communal areas of the building.

-Your Scheme Manager or other professionals who visit you may ask you not to smoke while they are in the property.
+Your HMO or other professionals who visit you may ask you not to smoke while they are in the property.

 Rent and benefits

-Visit our advice for sheltered housing tenants page for information about paying rent.
+Visit our advice for independent living tenants page for information about paying rent.

 We want to ensure that you receive the benefits and credits that you are entitled to.
 Contact the Benefits Advice Team for information and advice on all welfare benefits and tax credits.